gsauthof/playbook/firefox/README.md

 information too conservative and some other addons can be forced to work on Android, as well.

+Those addons can be semi-automatically installed via using the Android Debug Bridge (ADB), e.g. after Firefox is configured as default browser:

+    $ awk -F, '$5 == "true" {print $1}' addon.csv \
+        | xargs -r -l adb shell am start -a android.intent.action.VIEW -d

+This opens all addons in Firefox Android, one then has to cycle through the open tabs and touch the install-addon button.

 ## Firefox 57+

 The addons are also marked with respect to their [Firefox 57+